William H. Day: Civil rights and supporting organizations

 He dedicated his life to the rights of Blacks in the United States.
 In 1848 he was in Cleveland where he became the secretary of the National Negro Convention.

 In 1858, Day was elected president of the National Board of Commissioners of the Colored People by the Black citizens of Canada and the United States.
 Day was also active in the cause of the civil rights of the northern black minority.
 In 1858, he and his wife Lucy challenged racial segregation in public transportation in Michigan.
 In the 1858 case Day v.
 Owen, the Republican-dominated Michigan Supreme Court ruled against him and upheld segregation.
-The same year, he was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as the case of Sylvanus Demarest.
+The same year, he was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as the case of the Sylvanus Demarest.

 In 1859 he visited England, Ireland, and Scotland with William King to raise money for a church and school house at Elgia in Buxton, Ontario.
 He met Martin Delany and Professor Campbell of the Institute for Colored Youth in London, and together the group founded the African Aid Society.
 He remained in Great Britain during the American Civil War (1861–1865).
 Back in the United States he attached himself to the Freedmen's Bureau.

 After working in Baltimore as inspector-general of the schools, Day moved to Wilmington, Delaware, in 1869 to register African-American voters, a hazardous assignment given the tensions of the time period.